mmondics/wild-west-kubernetes/README.md

 ### Rebuild Container Image as Multi-Architecture

 Let's take a look at the Dockerfile that was used to build the wildwest container image.
 You can find the Dockerfile in this GitHub repository or pasted below.

+To pull the repository to your local machine, you can the command `git clone https://github.com/mmondics/wild-west-kubernetes`

 ```Dockerfile
 FROM maven:3.6.2-jdk-11 as builder